 Epoxy novolacs are subset of phenolic epoxies have higher temperature and chemical resistance compared to regular epoxies, but are also less flexible and more brittle.
-That can be used up to 204 °C
+That can be used up to 204 °C.

 Inorganic zinc coatings (IOZ)

 IOZ coatings offer sacrificial cathodic protection to carbon steel assets and are often recommended with corrosion control is particularly important.
-These coatings usually act as a primer and pair well with a top coat for additional protection.
+Zinc coatings usually act as a primer and pair well with a top coat for additional protection.
 However, moist environments can quickly destroy these coatings, resulting in corrosion under insulation (CUI) in certain scenarios.

 Thermal spray coatings